DETAILED ACTION

 Re Clm 2: Rebello as modified by FR-020 above, discloses the limitations that wherein the one or more components include a vessel comprising a container or a process pipe (see Figs. 1-3).

-The recitation “is torqued to a minimum seating torque of about 30 ft-lb to create the line seal” is a process which can be used to make the product claimed.
+The recitation “is torqued to a minimum seating torque of about 30 to about 40 ft-lb to create the line seal” is a process which can be used to make the product claimed.
 “Even though product-by-process claims are limited by and defined by the process, determination of patentability is based on the product itself.
 The patentability of a product does not depend on its method of production.
 If the product in the product-by-process claim is the same as or obvious from a product of the prior art, the claim is unpatentable even though the prior art was made by a different process”.
 In re Thorpe, 777 F.2d 695, 698, 227 USPQ 946, 966 (Fed.
 Cir.
 1985).

 Rebello as modified by FR-020 fails to disclose a 0.5 inch connector.